tpimh/intraFont/README.md

 - StrmnNrmn: bug fixes and optimizations
 - Slasher and xart: bug reports
 - Tong: unicode mapping of gb3s1518.bwfon
-- HaydenKow/mrneo240: fixes and updates
+- HaydenKow/mrneo240: fixes and updates and ports

 # License